College of Education and Human Services

 Hanfu Mi, Dean

-Faculty of the college take full advantage of UIS' location in the state capital to develop engaged and active students and maintain close ties with the Illinois State Board of Education and the Illinois Department of Human Services.
+College faculty utilize UIS' location in the state capital to develop engaged and active students and maintain close ties with the Illinois State Board of Education and the Illinois Department of Human Services.
 Faculty serve on a variety of professional advisory boards and on the boards of local social service delivery agencies.
 Due to the large number of state government employees, educators, and human service professionals in Springfield, the college's academic programs are vital to the city's economic and employment base.

 The Human Services department prepares graduate students for employment in the fastest growing segment of society, including providing direct services to senior centers and nursing homes, administering and evaluating service-delivery systems for the elderly, and assisting in legislative bodies that serve older persons.
 Graduates of this program are also qualified to be case managers, human services grant writers, substance abuse counselors, and many other human service professionals.
-Students earn a master of arts degree in one of four concentrations: Alcohol and Substance Abuse; Child and Family Studies; Gerontology; and Social Services Administration (online).
+Students earn a Master of Arts degree in one of four concentrations: Alcohol and Substance Abuse; Child and Family Studies; Gerontology; and Social Services Administration (online).
 The department also offers a Graduate Certificate in Alcohol and Substance Abuse accredited by the Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA).